-Under the German Stock Corporation Act, the amount of dividends available for distribution to shareholders is based upon the unconsolidated retained earnings of Fresenius AG as reported in its balance sheet determined in accordance with the German Commercial Code (HGB).
+Under the German Stock Corporation Act, the amount of dividends available for distribution to share-holders is based upon the unconsolidated retained earnings of Fresenius AG as reported in its balance sheet determined in accordance with the German Commercial Code (HGB).

-At the Annual General Meeting on May 10, 2006, a resolution was passed to pay a dividend of \notin 1.48 per bearer ordinary share and \notin 1.51 per bearer preference share, i. e. a total dividend of \notin 76 million was resolved.
+At the Annual General Meeting on May 10, 2006, a resolution was passed to pay a dividend of € 1.48 per bearer ordinary share and € 1.51 per bearer preference share, i. e. a total dividend of € 76 million was resolved.

-23. OTHER COMPREHENSIVE INCOME (LOSS)
+24. OTHER COMPREHENSIVE INCOME (LOSS)

-Other comprehensive income (loss) comprises all amounts recognized directly in equity resulting from the currency translation of foreign subsidiaries' financial statements and the effects (net of tax) of measuring financial instruments at their fair value as well as the change in pension obligation.
+Other comprehensive income (loss) comprises all amounts recognized directly in equity resulting from the currency translation of foreign subsidiaries' financial statements and the effects (net of tax) of measuring financial instruments at their fair value.